Report Sections

 To customize the appearance of a section, follow these steps:

-Navigate to Analytics and choose the report containing the section you want to modify.
+Navigate to Analytics > Reports and choose the report containing the section you want to modify.

 Click Edit and click the section you want to customize.

-Click the Customize tab and edit the following fields as needed:
+Click the Style tab and edit the following fields as needed:

 Size and position: Edit the width, height, or both of your section.
 You can also enable Auto position.
 To update the padding, select Override padding and specify the new values.